2018-2019 TORONTO WEDDING PHOTOGRAPHY PRICES

 7. Do You Offer any Sales, Discounts or Incentives?

 Please refer to the chart below to see the average wedding photography price in Toronto.
-Our Platinum Package is cheaper than 90% of the studios in the GTA.
+Our Gold Package is cheaper than that of most studios in the GTA.

 8. Why Do You Publish Your Photography Price List?